rebuy-de/amqp-php-consumer/doc/consumer-manager.rst

-Create and Configure the Consumer Manager
+Create and Configure the ConsumerManager
 =========================================

 The consumer manager is responsible for registering a consumer and starting the consuming process.